scottcarter/ParseMemoryAllocationBug/README.md

 This project demonstrates that Parse is not releasing all allocated memory after saveAllInBackground.

+Setup:

+In order to run this project, you will need to edit ParseMemoryAllocationBugAppDelegate.m and enter your own credentials for clientKey and setApplicationId.

 Details:
 There are 2 buttons to cause the app to write a set of records to Parse.
 One button executes a single save and the other button recursively executes multiple saves.
 For each save a record with single note field of 3,600 bytes is